lmbruder/scalability-eos-eth-token/README.md

 - replace values in the `Trial` constructor
 - replace values in `eosio_benchmark.sh` or `eosio_benchmark_baseload.sh` to fit your needs and setup

+- use the command `tsc` to convert TypeScript code to JavaScript code